SteveKennyUK/pooch_pals/README.md

 - Additional admin features such as user entries pending admin approval before being published.
 - A forgotten username/password function to assist users when logging in.
 - A dark theme using JavaScript to improve site accessibility.
 - A preloader to display as the pages load to fill in for any page loading delays.
+- Add pagination to Admin page

 [Return to Table of contents](#table-of-contents)
 ## Technologies Used